Rays vs. Braves Player Props Betting Odds

 Franco Stats

-- Franco hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .263 with a home run, a walk and three RBI.
+- Franco has picked up at least one hit in four games in a row.
+In his last five games he is hitting .250 with two home runs and three RBI.

 Franco Recent Games